 Eat the cheese from Parma and drink Lambrusco.

-Lambrusco has long been thought of as a cheap, sweet, fruity wine.
-Now there are several outstanding off-dry to totally dry Lambruscos from Emilia-Romagna.
+Lambrusco has long been considered a cheap, sweet, fruity wine.
+Now there are several outstanding off-dry to dry Lambruscos from Emilia-Romagna.

 Check out Pinot Nero and Sparkling wines from Lombardy.